adketuri/itl-helper/README.md

 This is deployed to [itl.zexyu.com](https://itl.zexyu.com).
 Drop your username in the field and give it a few moments to do its thing.

-You can filter by a minimum song rating and swipe left to delete suggestions.
+This doesn't factor in whether or not upscoring the suggestions will actually award ranking points.
+As a compromise, you can filter by a minimum song rating and swipe left to delete suggestions.

 # Running locally

 This is a standard React/Next.js application.
-You'll need a node environment.
+You'll need a node environment configured to run this.
 Clone and install dependencies:

 ```bash
 git clone git@github.com:adketuri/itl-helper.git